-Now add centerpiece treatments that compliment your wedding colors and wedding design.
-A centerpiece treatment is the adornment that's added to the container - like fresh flowers, ribbon, votive candles, feathers, jewels, mirrors, greenery, special lighting & flower petals, etc. Treatments can be used in any combination and we price them separately.
+Select your vase or candelabra stand and add centerpiece treatments that compliment your wedding colors and wedding design.
+A centerpiece treatment is the adornment that's added to the container - like fresh flowers, ribbon, votive candles, feathers, jewels, mirrors, greenery, special lighting, flower petals and more.
+Centerpiece treatments can be used in many combinations and are priced separately.

 Just as wedding designs are constantly changing, so is our centerpiece inventory.
 Our complete inventory is not always on display on our website or showroom.
 We have new stock arriving weekly.
 At times, specific centerpieces may not be available due to high demand.
 We suggest booking your centerpiece rentals several weeks in advance and reserving what you want.

 You can pick up your centerpiece rental orders the day before your event and return them on Monday.

 All pick-up orders will require 20% security deposit.
 Security deposits will be refunded once all items have been returned, unless damaged or missing.
 Arches, chuppahs, chandeliers and candelabras require a higher deposit.

 See our Centerpiece Glass & Design Resource page.
 Choose a glass, wrought iron, wood or candelabra vessel.
 We have the opening dimensions to make it easier to judge how many flowers it will take to fill the vessel properly.
 We also have included a variety of centerpiece treatments to accompany the vessels.

 It's important to make sure your centerpieces match your overall theme.
 For example, if you are considering a Shabby Chic theme, use pastel pink, light beige, egg shell blues and other romantic combinations.